electricimp/AzureIoTHub/examples/README.md

 4. Click **Save**.

-5. After the device is created, open the device in the **Device Explorer** pane.
+5. After the device is created, open the device in the **IoT Devices** pane.

 6. Make a note of the **Connection string--primary key**.
 We will use this when running our sample application: